524D/mzrecal/README.md

 * Open git bash (from the Windows start menu)
 * Get mzRecal.
 From git bash prompt: `git clone https://github.com/524D/mzrecal`
 * Build mzRecal.
 From git bash prompt: `cd mzrecal; ./build.sh`.
-The executables are put in directory `tools` relative to the user's home directory.
+The executables (both for Windows and for Linux) are put in directory `tools` relative to the user's home directory.

 ## Input and output